Profile:

 well as the application of differential geometry to biomedical signal

 classification.
-Prof. Wong holds honorary professorships from the Southeast
+Prof. Wong holds honorary professorships from Imperial College,

 research and education of signal processing and was honoured with the inclusion